vimalmenon/backend.completeautomate/README.md

       - [ ] Remove task manager and other references
       - [ ] Remove YouTube Tasks reference
       - [ ] Print Jobs at the end of the run
+      - [ ] Test all the prompts once done
       - [ ] Set up image generation
         - [ ] Standardize the image generation
         - [ ] Make the image generation more generic to be used